 Customarily just 2-D representations of our 3-D world exist.
-Case in point, satellite images of remote places and/or brutal situations where it taken of remote places and/or brutal situations of our 3-D world exist.
-Case in point, satellite inse yet where it would advantageous to have information.
-And the state of th yet where it would advantageous to have information of the spatial states of nature of investment.
-Pictures of a scene give extremely significant data, yet they just fail to offer the spatial information that we are acclimated to for exploring around our surroundings.
+Case in point, satellite images taken of remote places and/or brutal situations of our 3-D world exist.
+Case in point, sateline may yet where it would advantageous to have information where it would risky or unsafe for human's vicinity